cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 type: "docs"
 ---

-When you are using an external load balancer provided by any host, you can face several configuration issues to get it work with Cert Manager.
+When you are using an external load balancer provided by any host, you can face several configuration issues to get it work with cert-manager.

 This documentation is meant to help in configure HTTP-01 type of challenges for instances behind external load balancer.